 A Shocking Lesson in Language

-And then I went to college, where I studied German under a demanding, colorful, and delightful professor––a Berliner whom we called Herr B (pronounced “bay”).
-Early on I learned that the German language has two forms of the pronoun “you”.
+And then, in college, I studied German under a demanding but delightful professor––a Berliner whom we called Herr B (sort of pronounced “bay”).
+Early on, I learned that the German language has two forms of the pronoun “you.”

 One form of the German “you” is polite and formal, implying an appropriate relational distance, and is used to address authority figures, acquaintances, and strangers.
-The other form has a familiar tone, and is reserved for family, friends, peers, and loved ones.
+The other form has a familiar tone reserved for family, friends, peers, and loved ones.

 With All Our Hearts

-The Scriptures tell us that God wants us to love Him with all our hearts.
-This is part of what Jesus called the great commandment (Matthew 22:38).
+The Scriptures tell us that God wants to be loved by us with our entire being.
+This is what Jesus called the great commandment (Matthew 22:38).
 “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength” (Mark 12:30).

-Again using the authentic meanings, envision how we feel and act with someone we could call “thou”.
-Most of us don’t put on formality, dignity, and solemnity with such persons.
-Rather––within healthy, loving relationships––when we see a beloved “thou”, we relax inside.
-Our hearts reach out to them with warmth, pleasure, and affection.
+Again, using the authentic meaning, envision how we feel and act with someone we could call “thou.”
+Most don’t put on formality, dignity, and solemnity with such persons.

 Father God, draw us nearer to You!
 Teach our hearts Your loving kindness until we come to know that we can relax with You and express our hearts to You!
 Thank You for Jesus, who opened up all this goodness for us!
 The Name of Jesus!